tjhunter/karps/doc/paper/scratch.md

 map :: (a -> b) -> Dataset a -> Dataset b
 ```

-_Definition: Shrinking transform_ A mass-shrinking transform (or shrinking transform in short) reduces the
+_Definition: Shrinking transform._ A mass-shrinking transform (or shrinking transform in short) reduces the
 mass of a dataset:
 $$
 \forall d\in\mathbb{D},\,\mu\left(f\left(d\right)\right)\leq\mu\left(d\right)